- Customers & Developers

 1.3 “Audit Report” is defined in Section 8.2.a below.

-1.4 “Applicable Data Protection Law” means all laws and regulations applicable to a party’s Processing of Personal Data under the Agreement including, as applicable (a) the Gramm-Leach Bliley Act and any binding regulations promulgated thereunder, including the “Privacy of Consumer Financial Information” Regulation (12 CFR Part 30) issued pursuant to Section 504, (b) the California Consumer Privacy Act, as amended by the California Privacy Rights Act, and any binding regulations promulgated thereunder ("CCPA"), the Virginia Consumer Data Protection Act, the Colorado Privacy Act, the Connecticut Data Privacy Act, the Utah Consumer Privacy Act, and other similar state laws, (c) the General Data Protection Regulation (Regulation (EU) 2016/679) ("EU GDPR" or "GDPR"), (d) the Swiss Federal Act on Data Protection ("FADP"), (e) the EU GDPR as it forms part of the law of England and Wales by virtue of section 3 of the European Union (Withdrawal) Act 2018 (the "UK GDPR") and (f) the UK Data Protection Act 2018; in each case, as updated, amended or replaced from time to time.
+1.4 “Applicable Data Protection Law” means all laws and regulations applicable to a party’s Processing of Personal Data under the Agreement including, to the extent applicable under the circumstances, (a) the Gramm-Leach Bliley Act and any binding regulations promulgated thereunder, including the “Privacy of Consumer Financial Information” Regulation (12 CFR Part 30) issued pursuant to Section 504, (b) the California Consumer Privacy Act, as amended by the California Privacy Rights Act, and any binding regulations promulgated thereunder ("CCPA"), the Virginia Consumer Data Protection Act, the Colorado Privacy Act, the Connecticut Data Privacy Act, the Utah Consumer Privacy Act, and other similar U.S. state laws, (c) the General Data Protection Regulation (Regulation (EU) 2016/679) ("EU GDPR" or "GDPR"), (d) the Swiss Federal Act on Data Protection ("FADP"), (e) the EU GDPR as it forms part of the law of England and Wales by virtue of section 3 of the European Union (Withdrawal) Act 2018 (the "UK GDPR") and (f) the UK Data Protection Act 2018; in each case, as updated, amended or replaced from time to time.

 1.5 “Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of Processing of Personal Data.